schmitfe/EI-Clustering/README.md

 # EI-Clustering (Simulation)
-### main_simulate.py
+### main_simulation.py
-...runs a network simulation to study EI - cluster networks.
+Runs network simulations across a sweep of `P_Eplus` values.
+The defaults now live in `simulation_config.py`, so the script only wires multiprocessing, environment overrides, and the call into `safe_data.main`.
 There are two main parameters that determine the clustering:
 #### P_Eplus: Specifies the cluster strength of the E-neurons within a cluster.
          Can take values from 0 (unclustered network) to Q (fully clustered)
 #### R_j: indicates the cluster strength of the I-neurons within a cluster in relation to the E neurons.
         Takes values between 0 (no I-clustering) to 1 (same cluster strength as E-neurons).
 In addition, the type of clustering can be selected, whether the clusters are created by adjusting the weights (weight clustering) or by adjusting the connection probabilities (probability clustering).

-### Safe_data.py
+### safe_data.py
-...for each specified P_Eplus (multiprocessing) and solves the simulation for one P_Eplus.
-The solution for each P_Eplus is saved as a pkl file.
-Safe_data.py generates input rates from 0 to 1 to which cluster 1 is fixed.
-For each input rate, the system is solved using run.py.
+Generates input rates from 0 to 1 (configurable) for a fixed cluster and hands each configuration to `run.simulation`.
+The new `generate_erf_curve` helper returns the computed ERF without touching the filesystem so scripts or notebooks can decide what to do with the data.
+The legacy `main` function now just wraps that helper with pickle/plotting logic so `main_simulation.py` keeps working.

-### Run.py
+### run.py / rate_system.py
-...uses the halley method to find a good starting value and then the Newton method to find an exact solution.
-If no solution exists for an input, it is slightly increased and the function is repeated recursively until a solution is found or the input exceeds 1.
+`run.simulation` instantiates ``RateSystem`` which combines the connectivity matrices from `connectivit.py`/`matrix_builder.py` and solves the ERF using either SciPy’s `optimize.root` or the optional `optimistix`+JAX backend.
+When a solution is not found for the requested input, the solver slightly increases `v_in` and tries again until success or until the input exceeds one.

-### Other helper modules are
+### Other helper modules
 ### connectivit.py / matrix_builder.py
-...creates the connectivity matrix and calculates mean-value and variance of the rates
+Create the connectivity matrix and calculate mean-value and variance of the rates.
-### fixpoint_iteration.py
-...not needed in the actual simulation version, could be used additional to the newton-solver to make the solve more exact
-### newton.py / halley.py
-...solving the ERF function
-### mean_field.py
+### legacy/
---- not used in the actual simulation version, can be used alternatively instead of newton-method but very slow.
-    Used Minimization algorithm (sim. to Rost)
+Contains the previous symbolic Halley/Newton solvers (`mean_field.py`, `newton.py`, `halley.py`, `fixpoint_iteration.py`).
+They are kept for reference
+but are not part of the current simulation pipeline.
 # EI Clustering (Analysis)
 ### main_analysis.py
 ... used the .pkl-data saved by "safa-data.py" and is able to plot the rates